rxv3774/WebCheckers/docs/DesignDoc.md

 ## Application Domain

-This section describes the application domain.
+This section describes the application domain:

 :![The WebCheckers Domain Model](Domain-Model.png) _(Figure 74)_